 That thought sparked the development of My So-Called Secret Identity.
 Over the next fifteen months, I recruited a host of artists to design characters and costumes, including Ottawa illustrator Susan Shore, Kingston Ph.D. student Sarah Zaidan, and online fan favourites Hanie Mohd, Paige Halsey Warren, Sandra Salsbury and Lea Hernandez.
 Almost all the creative team were female, and they were all enthusiastic about representing women in a different, more realistic and relatable way.

-I’d been writing a series of articles for the blog Mindless Ones, which had started to focus on my annoyance with the character of Barbara Gordon / Batgirl, and the way she’d been treated over the years.
+, which had started to focus on my annoyance with the character of Barbara Gordon / Batgirl, and the way she’d been treated over the years.
 She’d just been brought back in the New 52 and been miraculously given the power to walk again, after having had her spine damaged in The Killing Joke some 25 years earlier.

 I’d never really studied Batgirl, and now I tried to give the character a chance, but (as that linked article explains), it was hard to really root for her in terms of the way she was written and drawn.
 I started wondering how I’d do it differently, and decided that if I was ever given the chance, I’d pitch it as Barbara Gordon in the Vertigo imprint of the 1990s.